zettelstore/contrib/presenter/README.md

 ## Run instructions
     # presenter -h
     Usage of presenter:
-      -a    Zettelstore needs authentication
       -l string
             Listen address (default ":23120")
       [URL] URL of Zettelstore (default: "http://127.0.0.1:23123")

 * `URL` denotes the base URL of the Zettelstore, where the slide zettel are stored.
-* `-a` signals that the Zettelstore needs authentication.
-Username and password are requested at the command line where you started zettel presenter.
 * `-l` specifies the listen address, to allow to connect to zettel presenter with your browser.
 If you use the default value, you must point your browser to <http://127.0.0.1:23120>.

 ## Configuration